mbolam/DSWS_OpenRefine/README.md

-# DSWS_OpenRefine
+# Cleaning and Linking Data with OpenRefine

-Cleaning and Linking Data with OpenRefine
+Jekyll repo for workshop website